joshuar/go-hass-agent/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve go-hass-agent
 title: "[BUG]"
 labels: ''
 assignees: joshuar

 ---

+**Go Hass Agent Version**
+Retrieve with `go-hass-agent version`.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '…'
-2. Click on '…'
-3. Scroll down to '…'
+1. Do X.
+2. Do Y.
+3. …
-4. See error
+4. See error.

 **Expected behavior**
 A clear and concise description of what you expected to happen.